 Applicants are advised to list a maximum of 5 meaningful experiences that they have participated in and that will give the admissions committee insight into who they are.
 Applicants should include experiences that demonstrate the impact that the experience has had on who they are and how it has contributed to their continued growth and future goals.

 Applicants are required to answer each of the following questions in 250 words or less:

-- Reflecting on your experiences, describe why you are interested in exploring careers in Healthcare.
+- Reflecting on your experiences, describe why you are interested in exploring careers in healthcare.
 Do you have a current area of interest?
-(Note: As you reflect you may consider a variety of experiences; such as, personal, education, community, extra-curricular, employment)

-- Based on your knowledge of the Med Plus program, what skills do you anticipate enhancing or developing as a result of your participation?
+- Based on your participation in Med Plus, what skills do you anticipate enhancing or developing?
 How will these skills help you succeed in your future career?

 Please answer each question individually and completely within the perimeters given.
 Each questions will be read and scored separately.

 Applicants must submit the name and email address of a reference.
 Once your application is submitted, we will email your reference directly and provide them with a form to complete and return to Med Plus before the application deadline.